ani-per/storyboarder/README.md

 # Storyboarder

-**Storyboarder** is an assistant for writing visual quizbowl sets.
-Storyboarder can handle sets/packets that are **fully visual** (e.g. Eyes That Do Not See) or **hybrid written + visual** (e.g. Untitled Film Set).
-The primary intention is to handle film sets, but an auxiliary goal is to handle sets sourced from other areas (art, photography, etc.) as well.
+**Storyboarder** is an assistant for writing visual quizbowl sets, created by Ani Perumalla in 2024.
+Storyboarder can handle sets/packets that are **fully visual** (e.g. [Eyes That Do Not See](https://collegiate.quizbowlpackets.com/1906/)) or **hybrid written + visual** (e.g. [Untitled Film Set](https://collegiate.quizbowlpackets.com/3197/)).
+The primary purpose is to assist in production of film sets, but Storyboarder can be used for visual packets that draw from any combination of media (film, television, online videos, art, photography, literature, etc.).

 It automatically creates: